 Another aspect to stateful apps, is predictable performance.
 This directly relates to storage, and the IOPs delivered by the storage volumes per container.
 Most container orchestrators, either do not understand storage, or indirectly deal with it via storage plugins.
 Unfortunately, this arms-length approach gives you limited control over data and IOPS, and forces you to use expensive, and archaic SAN storage arrays.

-Making the right container platform choice for stateful applications
+Making the right container platform choice for stateful database applications